uyenle-gh/uyenle-gh/README.md

 ### Hi, this is Uyen Le 👋

-I am a junior pursuing a double major in Mathematics and Computer Science at Denison University :woman_technologist:.
+I am a first-year PhD student in the Computer Science department at Stony Brook University :woman_technologist:.

-It was during my studies at Denison that I developed an interest in programming and discovered my passion for Data Science and Enterprise Architecture.
-I am dedicated to using my skills to tackle complex problems and create impactful solutions :cupid:.

 ### 🚀 Skills